RIOzzL/stage3-module2-task/README.md

 #### Operations

-The system should expose CRUD operations for News and Author from the __main__ module in the root project:
+The system should expose CRUD command for News and Author from the __main__ module in the root project:

 - [x] Create News - fill only title, content, authorId and return created news.
 - [x] Create Author - fill only name and return created author.